-- (c) Would the eligibility requirements for the program or service be such that the primary intended beneficiaries' income is (1) at or below 185 percent of the Federal Poverty Guidelines, or (2) at or below 40 percent of the AMI for Livingston County?
+- (c) Would the eligibility requirements for the program or service be such that the primary intended beneficiaries' income is (1) at or below 185 percent of the Federal Poverty Guidelines, or (2) at or below 40 percent of the AMI for Livingston County? - No, but they will benefit.

-Not applicable for infrastructure projects.

-- (d) Does the project target individuals eligible for any of the qualifying federal programs listed in Appendix C, number 2?
+(d) Does the project target individuals eligible for any of the qualifying federal programs listed in Appendix C, number 2?

-Not applicable for infrastructure projects.